sk1418/passwdmanager/README.md

 #Installation (Linux)

 	sudo python setup.py install

+## For Archlinux user

-	For Archlinux user: The passwdManager is also available in AUR, package name is `passwdManager-git`
+The passwdmanager is available in AUR, for stable version:

-#Command to start application

-	pwmanager
-or
-    find the launcher in menu

-#DEFAULT MASTER PASSWORD

-`"password"` (without the quotes)
+	yaourt -S passwdmanager

+for git version:

+	yaourt -S passwdmanager-git

 #Upgrade